AI Use Cases/Law Firms

 The Problem

 Law firms manage identity access across fragmented, interconnected systems - iManage document repositories, NetDocuments matter management, Clio billing platforms, Relativity eDiscovery instances, and Elite 3E financial systems - each with separate credential stores and permission matrices.
 When a timekeeper's credentials are compromised, lateral movement across these systems goes undetected for weeks.
-Manual conflict-of-interest checks and access reviews consume 15-20 partner hours monthly, blocking client intake-to-engagement velocity.
+Manual conflict-of-interest checks and access reviews can consume 15-20 partner hours a month, slowing every new client's path from intake to engagement.
 Current identity governance relies on quarterly audits and reactive incident response, leaving privileged access to sensitive matters and trust account data exposed during the window between compromise and discovery.

 Revenue & Operational Impact

 The operational cost is severe.
-A single undetected breach of attorney-client privileged documents triggers regulatory notification, potential bar discipline, and client litigation - easily $500K+ in remediation and legal fees.
+A single undetected breach of attorney-client privileged documents triggers regulatory notification, potential bar discipline, and client litigation - remediation and legal fees that can clear $500K.
 More immediately, partners spend non-billable hours on access investigations instead of client work, directly suppressing realization rates.
 Associates and paralegals experience access friction during matter onboarding, delaying time-to-billable-work.
-Firms operating under fixed-fee client arrangements absorb these administrative costs, eroding matter profitability by 8-12% annually.
+Firms operating under fixed-fee client arrangements absorb these administrative costs directly - a drag on matter profitability worth modeling at 8-12% a year.

 Why Generic Tools Fail